hamk-business-information-technology/os/docs/Windows_11_WSL.md

 notepad++ $home\.wslconfig
 ```

 Last command did open Notepad++ and it is showing curant configuration $home\.wslconfig .
 If there is need to change default values now is good opportunity to change them base on your computer resources.
+Starting with WSL version 2.4.11, you can also make changes to the settings using the graphical tool `WSL Settings`.
+This tool is automatically installed when you install WSL.

 # How to backup WSL and remove it from the machine to save space